Chanel456/employee_management_system/README.md

 Should select statements be wrapped in try catch block?

-add another key to dictonary when adding property for last updated and last updated by
+add another key to dictionary when adding property for last updated and last updated by

 check naming conventions in html, js and python.